 Step 3: Learn About CPA Exam Requirements In Your State

 It can be confusing to figure out exactly what is required of you before taking the CPA exam, as it varies from state to state.
+Do you need an accounting degree?
+If not, what degree programs are accepted?
 A great way to eliminate some of the anxiety from the exam is to know without a shadow of a doubt exactly what is required from you in order to take it.

 5 Step Process – Signing Up for the CPA Exam: